alexpetros/unplannedobsolescence.com/content/blog/do-not-use-hx-boost.md

 ### I don't want to re-download JS and CSS on each click
 Basically all static file servers support [ETags](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag).
 When the server sends the browser a file, it can also send a unique string that identifies *that version* of the file.
-The next time you try to load that file (after, for instance, navigating to a new page that uses the same CSS or JS file), the browser asks your server, "is it still this one?", and send that string.
+The next time you try to load that file (after, for instance, navigating to a new page that uses the same CSS or JS), the browser asks your server, "is it still this one?", and sends that ETag string.
 If the file hasn't changed, the server just responds with a [304 Not Modified](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/304) header and the browser users its cached version.

-In most cases, this is essentially instantaneous (because you have to talk to the server anyway to get whatever info is on the next page).
+In most cases, this is process is essentially instantaneous.
+The browser has to talk to the server anyway to get whatever info is on the next page, and it's [re-using the same TCP connection](https://www.rfc-editor.org/rfc/rfc2616#section-8.1) to do so.

 But if you don't want the browser to even *ask*, you can do that do by setting a single cache header.

 Here's how I load htmx in all the websites where I use it.